 In a world of emails, texts, and social media posts, people still look forward to checking what’s in their physical mailbox each day.
 Approximately 41% of Americans, in fact.
 And not just older folks—those under 30 feel the same way.
 Research shows only about 6% of people discard mail without opening it.

-Some marketers question the role of direct mail solutions in an increasingly digital world, but the truth is in the statistics.
+Some marketers question the role of direct mail solutions in an increasingly digital world, but the truth is in the marketing statistics.
 Direct mail is far from obsolete.
 It has declined in volume over the past 10 years, but savvy marketers are finding new and innovative ways to get even greater returns on their direct mail investments.

 As a result, marketers report direct mail response rates of 3% and higher.
 That’s 28 times greater than email, thus a win by any modern-day marketer’s measurements.